Pet Restrictions in Effect March 15 through Labor Day

 Salinity and water temperature primarily affect the biology of the waters around Fire Island, but nutrients and turbidity also affect where plants and animals can survive.
 The chemicals and organisms in the water can also affect human health and safety.

-A Fire Island National Seashore summer water quality monitoring program has been conducted through a cooperative agreement with Dowling College.
-Other federal, New York State, and Suffolk County agencies also conduct research and water quality monitoring programs within the boundaries of Fire Island National Seashore or adjacent waters.
+Other federal, New York State, and Suffolk County agencies conduct research and water quality monitoring programs within the boundaries of Fire Island National Seashore or adjacent waters.

-The National Park Service (NPS) has created a protocol to monitor estuarine nutrient enrichment for its Vital Signs Monitoring Program of the Northeast Coastal and Barrier Network, using the following variables:
+The National Park Service (NPS) has created a protocol to monitor estuarine nutrient enrichment for its Vital Signs Monitoring Program of the Northeast Coastal and Barrier Network.

 A series of Science Synthesis Papers was published in 2005 to support the preparation of a General Management Plan for Fire Island National Seashore, and includes the following report: